Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_13/Key_Mouse_Input.md

     }
 ```

 And that's basically all there's to it!
 You can make it as fancy as you want with multiple listeners, for example, `onKeyDown(), onKeyUP(), onKey()`.
-You can also use a switch case to check for more keys for example, but that's all up to you.
+You can also use a switch case to check for more keys or even create a custom keybinding system.

-You now know the basics and can get creative with it!
+You now know the basics and it's up to you to get creative with it!